mvlassis/rugby/README.md

 - Enable/disable individual display layers.
 - Multiple save states.
 - Rewind for up to 5 seconds.
-- And a simple UI to show all of the above!
+- And an intuitive UI to show all of the above!

 # Controls
 | Key | Action |